sateffen/node-module-confinement/README.md

 To prevent usage of this hidden eval-like stuff, you can apply a trap by enabling this option.
 This trap will prevent all `Function(...)` and `new Function(...)` calls and throw an error each time it happens.

-#### freezeModules

-This is a simple spell, but quite unbreakable - and maybe troublesome.
-This module will call `Object.freeze` on each module, that gets returned from `require(...)`.
-This way modules can't get "patched" by bad versions of malicious code (like malicious node-modules), but there is one catch: Cyclic dependencies don't work anymore.

-In 90%, maybe even more, this should not break your application, but not all applications work flawlessly with this.